johncqr/BigMoodApi/README.md

 ```

 `GET /days`\
 Returns a list of all days.
-MUST add `email` query parameter.
-Can add optional `mood` parameter to filter moods.\
+MUST add `email: String` query parameter.
+Can add optional `mood: String` parameter to filter moods.
+Can add optional `month: Integer` AND `year: Integer` parameters to filter specific month.\
 Response:
 ```
 {